brysonbest/writemymla/README.md

 - [Geocoder.ca](https://geocoder.ca/) Provided the API used to accurately search using postal code information.
 - [Represent Civic Information API](https://represent.opennorth.ca/) Provided the API used to search for representatives based on location.
+- [OpenAI API](https://openai.com/) Provided the API used to generate letters based on user input details.
+- [GPT4All API](https://gpt4all.io/index.html) provided an open-source alternative for letter generation based on the user details.

+OpenAI Provides the letter generation based on the user details

 <p align="right">(<a href="#readme-top">back to top</a>)</p>